protella/chatgpt-bots/README.md

 ```

 ### Configuration - Bot Tuning
-The `initialize_text` variable at the top of each script will set the tone for how the bot will respond.
+The `INITIALIZE_TEXT` variable at the top of each script will set the tone for how the bot will respond.
 Telling it that it is a chatbot and with any specific style of responses will help with more appropriate responses.

 ### Running the bot
-Run the py file for your chosen interface
+Run the py file for your chosen interface, e.g.:
-e.g.:

 - `python3 discordbot.py`
+- `python3 slackbot.py`
+- `python3 cli_bot.py`

 ## ToDo:
-- Update CLI client and Discord client to use the new commands functions
-- Add command functionality to allow for changing the initial chatbot see phrase
+- Add command functionality to allow for changing the initial chatbot init phrase
 - Clean up code, standardize style, move repeated client code to functions module